 In Australia, an Australian Securities and Investments Commission (ASIC) survey revealed that 20% of consumers had to cut back on or went without essentials (such as meals) to make BNPL payments.
 While 15% of surveyed consumers had to take out an additional loan.

-The ‘no interest’ promotion method of BNPL companies have lured several consumers into spending beyond their means.
+The ‘no interest’ promotion method of BNPL companies has lured several consumers into spending beyond their means.
 Thus, ringing the alarm bell for change.

 Therefore, from October 2021, design and distribution obligations (DDO) will apply to BNPL arrangements like most products regulated by ASIC.
-BNPL providers will need to access industry knowledge, information about their users and other data to define the target market.
-BNPL providers must review and monitor their arrangement with merchants and consumers.
+BNPL providers will need to access industry knowledge, information about their users, and other data to define the target market.
+BNPL providers must review and monitor their arrangements with merchants and consumers.
 How companies are selling BNPL services, and to whom?
-For example, if a BNPL provider markets its BNPL service arrangement as cost-free, or low-cost access to deferred payment, this should be a main consideration in terms of their DDO.
+For example, if a BNPL provider markets its BNPL service arrangement as cost-free or low-cost access to deferred payment, this should be the main consideration in terms of their DDO.
 If these schemes are, however, negatively impacting consumers, the BNPL provider needs to audit and rectify the situation.